markuz5116/TAP-2023-Div-Tech-Assessment-Meteor-Backend/README.md

       pip install Flask psycopg2-binary Flask_CORS
 5. Clone this repository
 6. Open psql terminal and login
-7. Create a database for this repository
+    1. Create a database for this repository
         - ```
           CREATE DATABASE tap_meteor;
-8. Create a user with full access to the database
+    2. Create a user with full access to the database
         - ```
           CREATE USER dev WITH PASSWORD 'password';
-9. Grant the user all administrative access
+    3. Grant the user all administrative access
         - ```
           GRANT ALL PRIVILEGES ON DATABASE tap_meteor TO dev;
-10. Ensure that the database and user are created before quitting the terminal.
+    4. Ensure that the database and user are created before quitting the terminal.
-11. In the repository directory, export the username and password for the database
+7. In the repository directory, open a bash terminal
+    1. export the username and password for the database
         - ```
           export DB_USERNAME="dev" && export DB_PASSWORD="password"
-12. Next, run init_db.py
+    2. Next, run init_db.py
         - ```
           python init_db.py
         - The python script contains the database schema and sample inputs.
-13. To run the Flask app, run
+    3. To run the Flask app, run
         - ```
           export FLASK_APP=./controller/index.py
           export FLASK_ENV=development
           flask run
 ## All Endpoints:
 | Endpoint | Method | Description | Parameters
 | --- | --- | --- | --- |